Latin American Cultural Center of Queens

 Building Multicultural Bridges for a United Ethnic Mosaic

-*Arts Education: Career in the Visual Arts is an After-School and Crime Prevention program offered at Arrow Park and Community Center in Astoria, and the Renaissance Charter School in Jackson Heights.
+Career in the Visual Arts is an after-school program offered at ARROW Community Center in Astoria and the Renaissance Charter School in Jackson Heights.

-*Special Events such as the celebrations of Women’s History Month, Hispanic Heritage Month, Posadas and Three Kings.
+*Special Events including special artistic performances such as the celebrations of Women’s History Month, Hispanic Heritage Month, Las Posadas and Three Kings.